bespoke-silicon-group/hbpintool/README.md

 # Compile with -O3

-You'll get more accurate measurements if turn on compiler optimizations.
+You'll get more accurate measurements if aggresive compiler optimizations are turned on.

 # Preventing Compiler Inlining #